DevAi-FTRI54/DevAi/README_Marek.md

 # SAT/SUN

-10. Figure out how to print out on the frontend the progress bar (/jobs/id/:progress)
-11. Start learning Python and start learning about LLMs and fine-tuning
+10. Start learning Python and start learning about LLMs and fine-tuning
-12. Implement sending cost tokens etc. to the fron-tend
+11. Implement sending cost tokens etc. to the fron-tend
+12. Fine-tuning

 # ERIC & KYLE

+13. Figure out how to print out on the frontend the progress bar (/jobs/id/:progress)
-13. Consider implementing sessions so that we don't have to pass repoUrl each time
+14. Consider implementing sessions so that we don't have to pass repoUrl each time
-14. Adjust MongoDB schema (reflecting our z.object)
+15. Adjust MongoDB schema (reflecting our z.object)
-15. Store the response/answer in our MongoDB
+16. Store the response/answer in our MongoDB